Table of Contents

 However, if used incorrectly, some strategies cause more problems than they solve.
 For example, an promoting early payments discount may devalue the services your agency provides, which seems like a counterintuitive thing to do.

-Suppose you prefer to incorporate a “late payment fee” policy into your contract, this might scare potential clients away.
-However, whether you use the term “discount” or fee, this provides a financial incentive for clients to pay on time.
+Suppose you prefer to incorporate a “late payment fee” policy into your contract, this might scare potential clients away if not clearly outlined as to what constitutes a late payment.
+However, whether you use the term “discount” or fee when you invoice clients, this provides a financial incentive for clients to pay on time.
 Adding a small “2/15 Net 30” to their invoice is an easy way for your clients to believe that they are saving money just for being more attentive to their invoices.

 You can also consider providing a discount for clients that pay in advance.
 With this method, your agency becomes more proactive and increases the likelihood of timely payments.